 Specifically the drying varieties (not the fatty alcohol kind which are, confusingly, actually good for skin).
 Watch out for ingredients like alcohol denat., ethanol, ethyl alcohol, isopropyl alcohol, SD alcohol, and benzyl alcohol which can sensitise or dry skin.

-While I personally love essential oils in my body care for their general spa-like, zen vibe, many essentials oils are common allergens.
+While I personally love essential oils in my body care for their general spa-like, zen vibe, many essential oils are common allergens.
 These (sadly) include some of the absolute loveliest, like lavender, rose flower extract, citrus, peppermint, eucalyptus and cinnamon oils.

-For sensitive skin types the results of an essential oil reaction can be symptoms like redness, bumps under the skin, itchiness and flaking.
+For sensitive skin types, the results of an essential oil reaction can be symptoms like redness, bumps under the skin, itchiness and flaking.

 I think whether or not you use these ingredients will come down to your own particular skin type and views on the risk-reward payoff.
 If you do use them though, patch test a product first somewhere inconspicuous between around 48 hours before use, and avoid using further if you notice any skin reaction.

-And if you’re a particularly sensitive skin type but don’t want to ditch the soothing scents, either keep the essential oils to a diffuser or candle, or alternatively stick to ingredients that naturally smell great and are also brilliant for skin.
+And if you’re a particularly sensitive skin type but don’t want to ditch the soothing scents, either keep the essential oils to a diffuser or candle or alternatively stick to ingredients that naturally smell great and are also brilliant for skin.
 These (happily) include cucumber, almond, mango, and melon extracts, as well as shea butter.